Parental leave

 Your parental leave policy should include:

-• notice – provide information about when and how an employee should notify you of their pregnancy and leave dates.
+- notice – provide information about when and how an employee should notify you of their leave and confirm their leave dates

 Case study – Parental leave policy

 George is a business owner.
-He has introduced a parental leave policy to clarify entitlements and support staff returning to work after parental leave.
+He has introduced a parental leave policy to help staff understand parental leave entitlements and support staff returning to work after parental leave.

 George’s business now offers paid parental leave to staff who have been employed by the company for more than 12 months.
 The amount of paid leave is 20 weeks, made up of 10 weeks at full pay and 10 weeks at half pay.

 While preparing the policy, George and his managers consulted staff.
 This led them to include more than just information about paid leave in the policy.
-George now offers flexible work options to pregnant employees and automated reminders for managers to keep in regular contact with staff on parental leave and as they transition back to work.
+George also promotes flexible work options to working parents, including pregnant employees, and automated reminders for managers to keep in regular contact with staff on parental leave and as they transition back to work.

 George explains, ‘We want our staff to return to work happy, motivated and productive.
 To achieve this, we provide the best support we can.’